-J - Are you familiar with Alvin Liberman's="Motor Theory of Speech Perception?"
+J - Are you familiar with Alvin Liberman's "Motor Theory of Speech Perception?"
 Initially received with skepticism; gained traction over the decades since it was first articulated.
-Given that the first musical instrument was likely the human voice, and given that song, not sonatas, are universal, Liberman's theory applies to music - above and beyond the fact that speech intonation is often more important to communication than spoken words (especially, I suspect, in speakers with low verbal IQs). - M please not=
+Given that the first musical instrument was likely the human voice, and given that song, not sonatas, are universal, Liberman's theory applies to music - above and beyond the fact that speech intonation is often more important to communication than spoken words (especially, I suspect, in speakers with low verbal IQs). - M

-On Mon, Mar 25, 2019 at 5:06 AM J <jeevacation@gmail.com> wrote:
+On Mon, Mar 25, 2019 at 5:06 AM=J <jeevacation@gmail.com <mailto:jeevacation@gmail.com> >; wrote:

-I dont think the=perception of music is important . sorry I think the production of it , has been overlooked. i=think the production reflects the underlying brain architecture. african beats chinese complex. western , rigorous melodies= . . i think it gives a window =onto the maker. it is not the eyes are a window on the soul. its the music is a window to the brain that created it
+I don't think the perception of music is important . sorry I think the production of it , has been overlooked. i think=the production reflects the underlying brain architecture. african=C2 beats chinese complex. western , rigorous melodies .=C2 . i think it gives a window into the maker. it is not the eyes are a window on the soul.=C2 its the music is a window to the brain that created it